Skip to content

 Because social condition is not on the list of protected grounds within the B.C.
 Human Rights Code, low-income people who face discrimination on the basis of poverty, education levels, stigma related to drug use or other aspects of social condition do not have access to justice when they face this kind of discrimination.
 Discrimination on the basis of social condition is a serious and long-standing issue in B.C. that has been raised by people and organizations across the province for many years.
 During COVID-19, we saw an escalation in the discrimination and violence facing people living in poverty.

 Since 2020, BCOHRC has been calling for the addition of social condition to the Code.
-To learn more about this issue and to hear from low-income people who participated in the generation of this work, see our report on social condition.
+To learn more about this issue and to hear from low-income people who participated in the generation of this work, read our report on social condition.

 What we know